bruce2478472/MMath-Dissertation-Equilibria-of-Self-Gravitating-Fluids/README.md

 # MMath-Dissertation-Equilibria-of-Self-Gravitating-Fluids

+Planets may be modelled as fluids, where there is a force balance between the rotation of the body, gravity and internal pressure.
+My dissertation outlines the work made towards this model and the possible shapes that the body may take.

+Abstract:

 Using the equations of motion a relation is derived that may be used to find possible configurations to the problem of a uniformly rotating homogeneous body that satisfy equilibrium.
 The equilibrium is a force balance between gravitational, centripetal and pressure forces.
 Configurations